 - One Associate or Assistant Vice President

-- Eight Members-At-Large elected from the entire staff with an equal number of exempt/non-exempt employees included in the slate of candidates.
+- Nine Members-At-Large elected from the entire staff with an equal number of exempt/non-exempt employees included in the slate of candidates.

-- Eight Area Representatives elected from the four consolidated areas of the University as follows:
+- Seven Area Representatives elected from the three consolidated areas of the University as follows:

-- Two Office of Finance/Office of General Counsel/Office of the President/Mission and Ministry/Athletics: one exempt, one non-exempt.
+- Two Office of Finance/Office of General Counsel/Office of the President/Mission and Ministry/Athletics

-- Two University Advancement/Office of Marketing and Communication/Public Affairs: one exempt, one non-exempt.
+- Two University Advancement/Office of Marketing and Communication/Public Affairs

 *All areas under the Office of the Provost